-One of the coolest is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.
+One of the coolest features is object translation, which allows you to snap a picture of something in the real world and see the Chinese and English names for it, along with native-speaker recordings.

-(Right now, object translation is only available when you’re connected to the internet.
-But in a few years, who knows?)
+Right now, object translation is only available when you’re connected to the internet.
+But in a few years, who knows?

 Wherever you go in the world, simply making an effort to understand and be understood goes a long way.

-Learn from the translations that come out of your phone and your language learning apps.
+Learn from the translations that come out of your phone and your language-learning apps.
 Do your best to use them as a bridge to actual communication.
 That’s the key to an excellent journey!